reactual/cheque-ocr/README.md

 ## How it works

-1. [WIP] Normalize orientation of cheque image.
+1. [Not Yet Implemented] Normalize orientation of cheque image.
 2. Determine region of interest (ROI) where the MICR Code exists within the cheque image.
 3. Within ROI, use Tesseract to convert MICR Code to text.